4Lexium/KS-Signal-at-LHC/SIGvsBKG/README.md

-To Run any of the C macro:
+To run any of the C macro:

 > navigate to directory containing Metadata JSON, DAOD ROOT Files (presumably /storage/...) you can setup the enivoment there, and run you C located at /home/XXX.C
 >